soundpress/RulesOfNYC/docs/c00/index.rst

       (ii) Record the results of inspections required by subdivision (c) of this section prior to leaving the site for the day.

-(e) Qualified person for façade project.
+(e) Qualified person for facade project.

    (1) Qualified person to be present.
-For a project that is limited in scope to façade work, and which does not constitute façade recladding, a qualified person, who meets the requirements of paragraphs (2) and (3) of this subdivision, must be present at the site during all times active work is occurring, continuing through all phases of work, beginning with the installation of the sidewalk shed and continuing until the building is enclosed and the sidewalk shed is removed, except that such qualified person is not required to be present at the site during the following activities, provided no other work is in progress:
+For a project that is limited in scope to facade work, and which does not constitute facade recladding, a qualified person, who meets the requirements of paragraphs (2) and (3) of this subdivision, must be present at the site during all times active work is occurring, continuing through all phases of work, beginning with the installation of the sidewalk shed and continuing until the building is enclosed and the sidewalk shed is removed, except that such qualified person is not required to be present at the site during the following activities, provided no other work is in progress:

       (i) Surveying that does not involve the disturbance of material, structure, or earth;